o3de/o3de.org/content/docs/user-guide/interactivity/physics/nvidia-physx/joint-intro.md

    1. Add a **PhysX Dynamic Rigid Body** (type *simulated*) component to the entity.

-   1. Add a **PhysX Collider** component to the entity.
+   1. Add a PhysX collider to the entity.
 This is required for angle limits to work correctly.
-Joints still work without a PhysX Collider component but angle limits and might not be enforced.
+Joints still work without a PhysX collider but angle limits and might not be enforced.
 This is also true when using trigger colliders.

    1. Add one of the PhysX joint components:
       + **PhysX Ball Joint**